incogizmo/VoronSingleAxisHallSensor/README.md

 The comparator in this branch is different to maintain the same PCB layout.
 ![PCB](pcb.jpg)

+NOTE: THIS IS UNTESTED AND I SUSPECT THERE IS AN ISSUE WITH THE CURRENT SCHEMATIC (SIGNAL ALWAYS SUNK TO GROUND), USE/ORDER AT YOUR OWN RISK

 This is designed for use with Voron v1.8 printer: https://github.com/VoronDesign/ http://vorondesign.com/